kontent-ai/management-sdk-net/README.md

 ### Codename vs. ID vs. External ID

-Most methods of the SDK accept an *Identifier* object that specifies which content item, language variant or asset you want to perform the given operation on.
+Most methods of the SDK accept an *Identifier* object that specifies which content item, language variant, or asset you want to perform the given operation on.
 There are 3 types of identification you can use to create the identifier:

 ```csharp
 ContentItemIdentifier identifier = ContentItemIdentifier.ByCodename("on_roasts");